Christian-Lancini/SecurePass/README.md

-**SecurePass**
+***SecurePass***
-SecurePass è una app "mobile" avviabile in python, è stata svillupata con il framework Kivy.
+SecurePass is a mobile app built using Python and developed with the Kivy framework.

-**Librerie**
+**Libraries**
-Le librerie usate sono Kivy, Json, String, Random
+The libraries used in the app include Kivy, JSON, String, and Random.